mayssn/finalproject/README.md

 I do expect that we may see other different stages regarding the socio-econmic impact of the virus.
 Perhaps, people will undergo some form of adaption and newer technologies will emerge.
 It is again, too soon to tell.
-I do however, look forward to using my code in the upcoming days/weeks, to replug updates numbersand generate newer and better estimates.
+I do however, look forward to using my code in the upcoming days/weeks, to replug updated numbers and generate newer and better estimates.

 ### Future Research

-As mentioned, it would be interesting to study the actual threshold between the emergence of a virus and the sudden shift into socio-economic panic.
-It would also be interesting to undergo this same study, but using the Dow Jones stock, and analyze the impact of the virus across different industries.
+As mentioned, it would be interesting to study the variables that led to the drastic shift on the first week of March, 2020.
+It would also be interesting to undergo this same study, but using the Dow Jones stock instead of the S&P 500, to then analyze the impact of the virus across different industries.

 -----
 ### References